A continuum of non-measure equivalent groups: Proof of Theorem

-Since $B$ is hyperbolic, Corollary \ref{CR2} implies that either the cocycle $\bar{c}$ is amenable or the cocycle $\bar{c}|(C^{(D)}\times Y_0)$ is essentially trivial.
+Since $B$ is a subgroup of a hyperbolic group, Corollary \ref{CR2} implies that either the cocycle $\bar{c}$ is amenable or the cocycle $\bar{c}|(C^{(D)}\times Y_0)$ is essentially trivial.
 Since $c$ is an ME-cocycle, by Proposition \ref{ess_triv_amenable}(6), $c$ being amenable would imply that $B$ is amenable, which is a contradiction.
 Thus, we must have that the cocycle $\bar{c}|(C^{(D)}\times Y_0)$ is essentially trivial.
-Hence, by using Lemma \ref{lem:ME_ICC_quotient} and again that $B$ is ICC, we find a fundamental domain $Y\subset \Omega$ for the action of $G$ such that $C^{(D)}Y\subset A^{(B)}Y$.
+Hence, by using Lemma \ref{lem:ME_ICC_quotient} and that $B$ is ICC, we find a fundamental domain $Y\subset \Omega$ for the action of $G$ such that $C^{(D)}Y\subset A^{(B)}Y$.
 Likewise, there is a fundamental domain $X\subset \Omega$ for the action of $H$ with $A^{(B)}X\subset C^{(D)}X$.
 Therefore, $A^{(B)}$ and $C^{(D)}$ are measure equivalent by Proposition \ref{prop:coupling_subgroup_quotient}. \end{proof}